2023 Most Popular Economics Master's Degree Schools

 Women make up 48% of the economics majors at the school.

 Out of the 236 schools in the United States that were part of this year’s ranking, Brandeis University landed the # 3 spot on the list.
-Brandeis is a moderately-sized private not-for-profit school located in the city of Waltham.
+Brandeis is a medium-sized private not-for-profit school located in the city of Waltham.

 Women make up 57% of the economics majors at the school.